Thai rates still low, tightening to be gradual, says central bank official

-BANGKOK : Thailand's policy interest rate remains low and further tightening will be gradual to curb inflation risks as the economy continues to recover, a deputy central bank governor said on Sunday.
+BANGKOK: Thailand's policy interest rate remains low and further tightening will be gradual to curb inflation risks as the economy continues to recover, a deputy central bank governor said on Sunday (Jun 25).

 The Bank of Thailand raised its main interest rate six times since August to 2 per cent to tame inflation and policymakers have pledged a gradual return to normal levels consistent with long-term economic growth prospects.